-F. Short selling
+3.6 Short selling

-The Investment Company may not engage in short selling of securities, money market instruments or other financial instruments as specified in A. (e), (g) and (h) for the account of the sub-fund
+The Investment Company may not engage in short selling of securities, money market instruments or other financial instruments as specified in 3.1 (e), 3.1 (g) and 3.1 (h) for the account of a sub-fund.

-G. Encumbrance
+3.7 Encumbrance

-A sub-fund's assets may only be pledged as collateral, transferred, assigned or otherwise encumbered to the extent that such transactions are required by an exchange or regulated market or imposed by contractual or other terms and conditions.
+A sub-fund's assets may only be pledged as collateral, transferred, assigned, or otherwise encumbered to the extent that such transactions are required by an exchange or regulated market or imposed by contractual or other terms and conditions.

-H. Regulations for the Investment Company
+3.8 Regulations for the Investment Company